mlops-and-crafts/llm-workshop/README.md

 Sign up for an account at [https://studiolab.sagemaker.aws/](https://studiolab.sagemaker.aws/) (hopefully you can do this before the meetup, as it may take up to 24h to confirm accounts)

-Start a new runtime with a GPU:
+Start a new runtime with a GPU.
+When no GPU instance is available.
+Waiting a little bit and trying again surprisingly often works.

 <img width="644" alt="image" src="https://github.com/mlops-and-crafts/llm-workshop/assets/27999937/afbf74a6-3e0c-482b-a8e7-44c839d77e24">